Guidelines, Instructions, and Information for submitting posters at the Welch Conference.

 Key Information

 The posters will be displayed both in-person and virtually on the conference event website.
 The email you registered with will be visible to all attendees.
 This allows for both in-person and virtual registrants to reach out to you directly to schedule a poster session before and after the conference (from October 20 through October 31).
 Keep in mind that your audience could be at the conference or attending virtually from anywhere in the world.
+Posters can be on any topic and do not need to be related to the conference topic.
+Please direct any questions to conference@welch1.org.

 Registration